 Along the way, our landmarks have included the SEWA Bank, started in 1974, which gave birth to the microfinance movement across the world.
 In 1996, the ILO recognized home-based workers as workers, thereby protecting them with basic labour standards.
 And in 2014, India passed the Street Vendor’s Act to recognize the concept of Natural Markets in cities, and the rights of vendors to earn their livelihoods in them.
 These significant victories, were the result of a long and tenacious struggle by SEWA, bringing visibility, voice, and validity to the work of the unorganized sector workers of the country.

-Over the years, several SEWAs have sprouted across India, bringing together poor, self-employed women working in a wide variety of occupations, and belonging to many different castes and religions.
-Their concerns are equally wide, ranging from fair wages, healthcare, insurance, banking, housing, to skill upgradation, market access, and training.
+Over the years, several SEWAs have sprouted across India, bringing together poor, self-employed women working in a wide variety of trades, and belonging to many different castes and religions.
+Their struggles and challenges are equally wide, ranging from fair wages, healthcare, insurance, banking, housing, to skill upgradation, market access, and training.
 These issues are not confined to the self-employed in India alone.
 Self-employed women in South Asia, in South Africa, and countries in Latin America, have also started SEWAs to meet local challenges.

 SEWA has grown from an organization to a movement.
 This movement is at the confluence of the labour movement, the cooperative movement, and the women’s movement.